rich-id/unit-bundle/Docs/TestCases.md

 ### RepositoryTestCase

-In the following list, it is the only test case that relies on fixtures.
 The entity linked to repository must be set using the `public const ENTITY`.
 Moreover, the `beforeTest()` function will be executed after the initialization of the repository.
+You need to at least use `@WithContainer` annotation, and we recommand to use `@WithFixtures` to test your functions with the fixtures.

 ```php
 use RichCongress\Bundle\UnitBundle\TestCase\RepositoryTestCase;